 Our Approach to Learning is to promote pupil independence, resilience and ownership of learning.
 We develop each child as a confident, effective and reflective learner for life.
 We learn through whole school topics and work indoors, outdoors and off site so that learning is not segmented into subjects or just at school.
 Instead, pupils apply their knowledge, skills and ideas to all experiences.

-The basic curriculum for comprises of 4 core subjects of English, Mathematics, Science, Computing and eight foundation subjects of Art, Design and Technology, Geography, History, Music, Personal, Social and Health Education (PSHE) including Citizenship, Physical Education (PE) and a language (currently Spanish in Lower Key Stage 2 and French in Upper Key Stage 2).
+The basic curriculum comprises of 5 core subjects of English, Mathematics, Science, Computing, RE and eight foundation subjects of Art, Design and Technology, Geography, History, Music, Personal, Social and Health Education (PSHE) including Citizenship, Physical Education (PE) and a language (currently Spanish in Lower Key Stage 2 and French in Upper Key Stage 2).